suppKimKr/enhanced-pdf-parser/README.md

 The service provides a minimal API with a health check endpoint:

 - `GET /health`: Returns the health status of the service
+- `POST /parser/parse`: Parses a PDF document and returns the results

 ## Dependencies